Codeception/Codeception/docs/12-ParallelExecution.md

 # Parallel Execution

-When test execution time is longer then a coffee break, it is a good time to think about making tests faster.
-If you tried to run them on SSD drive, use PhantomJS instead of Selenium, and the execution time still upsets you, it's a good time to think about running tests in parallel.
+When execution time of your tests is longer then a coffee break, it is a good reason to think about making your tests faster.
+If you have already tried to run them on SSD drive, or to use PhantomJS instead of Selenium, and the execution time still upsets you, it might be a good idea to run your tests in parallel.

 ## Where to start